 After many miles and bathroom breaks we ended up in Anaheim, California.
 My main goal was to take the kids to Disneyland.
 They loved it.
 The last time I saw Disneyland was in 1986 (now I feel kinda old) and it’s amazing how many rides look exactly the same . . . cryogenically frozen in time.

 We then headed up to the mountains where Angie ran a 50k trail marathon near Yosemite National Park.
 The next day we tested her legs by hiking the Mist Trail to the top of Vernal Falls.
 Our next big stop was Modesto, California, where I grew up.
 Then we meandered up the California and Oregon coastlines on Highway 101–which is something I’ve always wanted to do.
-The benefit of pulling a camper is the ability to take it slow, stay cheap, and always have a bathroom and kitchen handy.
+The benefit of pulling a camper is the ability to take it slow, stay cheap, and always have a bathroom and kitchen with small appliances like instant pots handy.

 During our 2 months on the road we managed to keep up with our podcasting schedule, interviews, customer support, coaching, etc., even though internet was spotty in just about every RV Park.
 We also had the challenge of keeping the boys entertained while we worked.
 Keep in mind we were all stuffed into a camper with no private rooms (except the bathroom).
 Thankfully Riley and Gavin have developed into avid readers so they were occupied as long as we could keep the stream of new books flowing.
 Thank you Amazon Prime!